-Baby Boy Height & Weight Growth Chart - 0 to 12 Months
+Baby Boy Growth Chart – Height & Weight

 Baby Boy Growth Chart

-Here’s the baby boy growth chart as given by the World Health Organisation.
-The chart gives the height, weight and head circumference readings from the 3rd to the 97th percentile.
-To track your baby’s growth, plot his measurements over a graph and compare them with this chart.
+Here’s the baby boy growth chart as given by the World Health Organization (1).
+The growth chart for boys gives the height, weight and head circumference readings from the 3rd to the 97th percentile.
+To track your baby’s growth, plot his measurements over a graph and compare them with this growth chart for baby boys.

 Keep in mind that the percentile for height and weight need not always be the same.
 For example, your baby may be 40th percentile in weight but in the 60th percentile in height and this can vary as they grow older.

-How to Measure Your Baby Boy at Home
+How to Measure Your Baby Boy’s Growth at Home?

 You can easily measure your baby at home.
 Here’s how: